between defense of freedom of expression and media realities

 Thérèse Obrecht: Russia specialist

-At the beginning of the 1990s, after the fall of the USSR, Boris Yeltsin decreed freedom of the press and it developed in an extraordinary and very qualitative way.
+At the beginning of the 1990s, following the fall of the USSR, Boris Yeltsin decreed freedom of the press and it developed in an extraordinary and very qualitative way.
 Thérèse explains to us that today, “everything is finished.
 All independent media are either closed, banned or have emigrated abroad.
 There is no longer any independent information in Russia itself.
 Russians can get information via Telegram or VPN from Russian journalists who work abroad, in emigration newspapers and television stations.
 These journalists are doing remarkable work also broadcast in Russia.
 But it’s a small drop in an ocean of propaganda.

 Reporters Without Borders: press freedom vs media quality